 Approximately 260 acres of tidal shoreline are lost each year due to shoreline erosion.
-Between 2002 and 2006, Center for Coastal Resources provided by US Army Corps of Engineers (USACE), since most of the segments occurred in low fetch environments, high erosion and undercut segments were classified as "slight", indicative of erosion rates between 0-2 ft/year.
+Between 2002 and 2006, Center for Coastal Resources Management (CCRM) and Virginia Institute of Marine Science (VIMS) updated the shoreline erosion rates for Maryland.
+The higher erosion rates are located along the shorelines of the Nanticoke River, which experiences wave action, accelerating erosion rates.
+According to the data provided by US Army Corps of Engineers (USACE), since most of the segments occurred in low fetch environments, high erosion and undercut segments were classified as "slight", indicative of erosion rates between 0-2 ft/year.
 The communities located along shorelines classified as slight include Bivalve, Nanticoke, Waterview, and Whitehaven.